davidbosc/Mark-Emailer-Script/README.md

 # Mark-Emailer-Script
-A set of scripts to facilitate emailing marks out for TA responsibilities, by creating emails in outlook with bodies populated from Google Sheets.
+A set of scripts to facilitate emailing marks out for TA responsibilities, by creating emails in outlook with bodies populated from Google Sheets, or by creating txt files with HTML <br> tags to copy/paste into Nexus.

 ## Requirements
 - Python 3.7